• The project

 Funded by...

 The project is funded by the Competitive Sports Funding of the Federal Institute for Sports Science (BISp).
-Based on the decree of the Federal Ministry of the Interior (BMI), the BISp has the responsibility to initiate, promote and coordinate research tasks that contribute to the fulfillment of the tasks incumbent upon the Federal Ministry of the Interior in the field of elite sports.
+Based on the establishment decree of the Federal Ministry of the Interior (BMI), the BISp has the task of “initiating, promoting and coordinating research tasks that contribute to the fulfillment of the tasks incumbent on the Federal Ministry of the Interior in the field of elite sport (departmental research).”

 © WGI